com-480-data-visualization/com-480-project-soleckbis/README.md

 ## Milestone 3 (Thursday 28th May, 5pm)

 To run our webiste clone the repository and do following command from a terminal:
-`python -m http.server` and then open in your browser `localhost:8000`
+`python -m http.server` and then open in your browser `localhost:8000`.
+We also hosted our website [here](http://antonsold.github.io).

 Description of the files: